jayzheng98/jayzheng98.github.io/_projects/project2.md

 ## Introduction
 **1.** Modern cyberattacks are often carried out in a concealed and highly variable style, which lack obvious features or patterns.
 Thus, traditional methods are difficult to effectively identify them.
 Therefore, behavior-based anomaly detection has become an important idea, which identifies potential threats by modeling system behaviors and detecting abnormal ones on this basis

+## Design
-## Detection framework
+### Detection framework
 **1.** From a macro perspective, the behavior studied in this project is mainly divided into two categories: the first category is the abstract system abnormal behavior obtained through theoretical analysis, and the second category is the specific system behavior collected through actual experiments.
 If a bridge can be constructed to bridge the gap between theoretical results and actual data, anomaly detection can be accurately and effectively achieved.
 Based on this idea, this project designs a **behavior-based anomaly detection framework**.
 The framework defines 3 behaviors according to the threat level from low to high: system device behavior, security threat behavior, and service anomaly behavior

-<div align="center"> <img alt="p2-14" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-14.png?raw=true" width="620px"> </div><br>

-**2.** The low-level system device behavior is characterized by ATT&CK technology in system logs.
+ - *The low-level system device behavior is characterized by ATT&CK technology in system logs.
 Due to the large volume of log data and the high coverage of markers, it is not possible to directly identify a small amount of abnormal data hidden in a large amount of normal data in this layer.
-Instead, it is necessary to combine general network security threat intelligence to filter low-level behaviors and obtain network threat behaviors
+Instead, it is necessary to combine general network security threat intelligence to filter low-level behaviors and obtain network threat behaviors*

-**3.** The middle-level network threat behavior is actually a system log marked with ATT&CK technology, but this data further satisfies a certain attack behavior in general network security threat intelligence, that is, there is a high probability that it is behavioral data left behind by hackers carrying out specific network attacks.
-However, relying solely on network threat behavior is not enough to understand the hacker's attack intent and see the full picture of the attack
+ -  *The middle-level network threat behavior is actually a system log marked with ATT&CK technology, but this data further satisfies a certain attack behavior in general network security threat intelligence, that is, there is a high probability that it is behavioral data left behind by hackers carrying out specific network attacks.
+However, relying solely on network threat behavior is not enough to understand the hacker's attack intent and see the full picture of the attack*

-**4.** High level business abnormal behavior is the abnormal analysis result obtained from the screening of railway system security threat intelligence for medium level network threat behavior.
+ -  *High level business abnormal behavior is the abnormal analysis result obtained from the screening of railway system security threat intelligence for medium level network threat behavior.
 If a certain amount of network threat behavior further conforms to the threat scenario described in the threat intelligence, it can be basically concluded that a certain business scenario has experienced abnormal behavior due to being exposed to network threats.
-Security personnel should take timely mitigation or remedial measures based on the detection results
+Security personnel should take timely mitigation or remedial measures based on the detection results*

+<div align="center"> <img alt="p2-14" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-14.png?raw=true" width="620px"> </div><br>

+### 2 Detection modes

+## Experiment

+### Security threat behavior detection

+### Service anomaly behavior detection

 <br>
 <div align="right"><a class="top-link hide" href="#top"><font size="6"><b>↑</b></font></a></div><br>